Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 Follow these steps to install and start the system.

+Note: Every step should be performed from the project directory using a terminal.

-1. To start the MongoDB container, navigate to the project directory and run:
+1. To start the containers, run the commands:
 ```
    docker-compose up -d mongoDB
+   docker-compose up -d postgres
+   docker-compose up -d keycloak
 ```
-2. To start the server:
+2. To start the server, run the commands:
 ```
     cd server
     ./gradlew build
     ./gradlew bootRun
 ```
-3. To start the client:
+3. To start the client, run the commands:
 ```
     cd client
     npm install